latextemplates/scientific-thesis-template/README.md

 2. Download the file `source.zip`
 3. Extract `source.zip` to the directory you want to work.
 E.g., `c:\users\user\documents\thesis`.
 4. Start texing at `main-english.tex` or `main-german.tex`.
+5. Users of Paderborn University:
+  - Start texing at `main-paderborn-english.tex` or `main-paderborn-german.tex`.
-5. Users of Paderborn University: Adapt `logos/UBP-background-picture.pdf` to your needs.
+  - Adapt `logos/UBP-background-picture.pdf` to your needs.
 It has the format 20cm x 10cm.
+  - Change `!TeX root =` in `latexhints-english.tex` and `latexhints-german.tex`.

 ### Usage at overleaf